Matthew Stafford: 2016 season

-Stafford started the 2016 season off with a strong performance against the Indianapolis Colts.
-In the 39–35 victory, he finished with 340 passing yards and three touchdowns.
-The Lions followed that up with three consecutive losses before getting a narrow 24–23 win over the Philadelphia Eagles to have a 2–3 record.
-In the next game, against the Los Angeles Rams, he had 270 passing yards and four touchdowns in the 31–28 victory.
+Stafford started the 2016 season off with a strong performance against the Indianapolis Colts, finishing with 340 passing yards and three touchdowns in the 39–35 road victory.
+The Lions followed that up with three consecutive losses before getting a narrow 24–23 victory over the Eagles in Week 5 to have a 2–3 record.
+During Week 6 against the Los Angeles Rams, he had 270 passing yards and four touchdowns in the 31–28 victory.
 On December 11, 2016, Stafford broke Peyton Manning's NFL record of most fourth quarter comebacks in a season with eight.
 In his career, he has 25 such victories, the most in the NFL since he made his debut in 2009.
 Stafford got the Lions to a 9–4 start but he suffered a hand injury in Week 14 and lost the last three games of the season to finish 9–7.
-They managed to get the sixth seed in the playoffs, only to lose to the Seattle Seahawks 26–6 in the Wild Card Round.
+They managed to get the sixth seed in the playoffs, only to lose to the Seahawks 26–6 in the Wild Card Round.
 Stafford passed for 206 yards with no touchdowns or interceptions in the loss.

 Stafford ended the season with 4,327 passing yards, 24 touchdowns and 10 interceptions – his sixth consecutive season with at least 4,000 passing yards.
 He became the fastest player in NFL history to reach the 30,000 career passing yards milestone.
 Stafford became the fourth quarterback in NFL history to throw for at least 30,000 in their first eight seasons.
 He was ranked 31st by his peers on the NFL Top 100 Players of 2017.